 High School Placement Test

 The High School Placement Test (HSPT) is a standardized multiple-choice test (with a short essay) designed to evaluate applicants' basic cognitive and math skills.
-Students need not study for the exam; the best preparation is a good night’s sleep before test day.
+Students need not study for the exam; the best prep is a good night’s sleep.

 Test Day Schedule: